Humanities: LIFE STUDIES

-In Life Studies, pupils follow an integrated programme of PSHEe (Personal, Social, Health and Economic education) and RE (Religious Education) throughout the school, with elements of the Citizenship curriculum added in Years 7 & 8.
+In Life Studies, pupils follow a programme of PSHE (Personal, Social and Health Education) and RE (Religious Education) throughout the school, with elements of the Citizenship curriculum added in Years 7 & 8.

-Through their learning explorations in the topic areas detailed below, and their resulting increased knowledge and understanding, children are encouraged to consider their attitudes and values as a continuing theme.
-Although the PSHEe, Citizenship and RE elements are timetabled as separate modules, in reality many themes are common to all three, enabling the statutory requirements of RE and Citizenship to be met.
+Through their learning explorations and their resulting increased knowledge and understanding, children are encouraged to consider their attitudes and values as a continuing theme.
+Although the PSHE and RE elements are timetabled as separate modules, in reality many themes are common to both, enabling all statutory requirements to be met.

-Pupils in all year groups receive a talk on the physical aspects of SRE (Sex and Relationships education) from the school nurse, from Puberty in Year 5 and 6, through to Contraception and STIs in Year 7 & 8.
-Please see our SRE Policy for further detail).
+Pupils in all year groups receive input on the physical aspects of RSE (Relationships and Sex Education), from Puberty in Year 5 and 6, through to contraception, consent and it's implications in Years 7 & 8.

 At Marden Bridge RE is taught through a multi-faith approach, reflecting the reality of diverse backgrounds in Britain today.
-Believing RE should now be made part of the National Curriculum, and that a multi-faith syllabus should become obligatory instead of advisory, Marden Bridge welcomes the new (although as yet non-statutory) guidelines, “A curriculum framework for Religious Education in England” published in October 2013 by the Religious Education Council (REC), and are working to fully align our taught programme with the aims of the guidelines.
+Believing RE should now be made part of the National Curriculum, and that a multi-faith syllabus should become obligatory instead of advisory, Marden Bridge welcomes the new (although as yet non-statutory) guidelines, “A curriculum framework for Religious Education in England” published in October 2013 by the Religious Education Council (REC).

 The RE department regularly and continuously teaches explicit literacy skills, in both lessons and within marking feedback.